IssaKass/odin-mastermind/README.md

 - Code-breaking game with exact and partial matches.
 - Win/lose detection.
 - Colorized output using the colorized gem.
+- Computer player that **learns from feedback** to improve guesses.

 ## How to Run